SaferGo/OpenGL-GLAD-SDL2-ImGui-template/README.md

 # OpenGL-GLAD-SDL2-ImGui-template
-A simple c++ template for creating projects with OpenGL, GLAD, SDL2 and ImGui.
+A simple c++ template for creating projects with OpenGL, GLAD, SDL2 and ImGui on Linux.

 ## Dependencies